-Major Health Benefits of Dry Ginger and Ginger:
+Health Benefits of Ginger and Dry Ginger:

 1. Adrak for Indigestion or Dyspepsia: